lojajaquelineandrade/site/README.md

 We will use [DENO](https://deno.land/) as the javascript runtime instead of nodejs, because it has no package manager, it has an easier setup for non technical contributors.

 ## The REST API
-This folder will be the home of the rest api, where will work backend developers.
+This folder will be the home of the [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api), where will work backend developers.
 It will be write using javascript, with [DENO](https://deno.land/), to keep the same choices as before.
 The [API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) should be handle with all user interaction:
  - Authentication